AlonsoVallejo/ESP32_IoT_GreenHouse/readme.md

 - **OLED Display**:
   - Updates the OLED screen with real-time sensor and actuator data.
   - Includes a **Settings Menu** for manual configuration of system parameters.
+  - Includes a **Device Info screen** to display software version, chip model, and chip ID.
 - **Data Transmission**:
   - Sends sensor and actuator data to the backend server every 15 seconds.